joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/008-Logical-Access.md

 ## Mandatory Access Control (MAC)

+Mandatory Access Control (MAC) is the most stringent type of access control.
+In MAC, the operating system itself restricts the permissions that can be granted to users and processes on system resources.
+Users cannot modify these permissions, which makes MAC systems less suitable for production environments outside of highly secure settings.

-Mandatory Access Control (MAC) ensures a uniform policy across an information system, restricting specific actions to trusted security administrators.
+It ensures a uniform policy across an information system, restricting specific actions to trusted security administrators.

-Unlike Discretionary Access Control (DAC), MAC mandates access rights rather than relying on owner discretion.

-- Relies on the user's clearance and security classification
+- Relies on the user's clearance and security classification or labels.
 - Only trusted admins modify security rules.
 - Subjects have restricted privileges.
 - Restricts granting of privileges.
 - Governs security attributes of new objects.
 - Resources are labelled and permissions are based on the assigned labels

+Unlike Discretionary Access Control (DAC), MAC mandates access rights rather than relying on owner discretion.

 ### MAC in the Workplace